Project

 FileUtils.touch should allow touching the symlink itself rather than the file the link points to

-Added by cirrusthinking (Alessandro Diaferia) over 11 years ago.
-Updated about 6 years ago.
+Added by cirrusthinking (Alessandro Diaferia) about 12 years ago.
+Updated almost 7 years ago.

 Status: